12 March 2017

 time in the Tower and the limping leg?

 Detail, attributed to John de Critz the Elder,

 of the City of London.

 In Anne’s portrait her gloves are mismatched, and one’s on, one’s off.
 You symbolic-meaning sleuths can have some fun with that.Gloves were an important part of the aristocratic kit.
 Some were worn for warmth and protection, but others were fashion items in their own right.
 The ones you see in paintings and museums are mostly of the latter type.

 Right, by an unknown painter ‘after Gheeraerts’, 1590s.

 Fancy gloves made fancy gifts, and who got more fancy gifts than the Queen?
 She had piles of them.
 She kept her own glover and embroiderers busy as well, adding to the piles.
-She’d give them away occasionally as tokens of her special favour, knowing they’d be cherished as if they were holy relics.
-“Here are the Queen’s gloves, that she gave to me with her own beautiful hands…” There were plenty more back at the Wardrobe.
+She’d give them away occasionally as tokens of her special favour, knowing they’d be cherished as holy relics.
+“Here are the Queen’s gloves, that she gave to me with her own beautiful hands.”
+There were always plenty more back at the Wardrobe.